Reds vs. Brewers Player Props Betting Odds

-Christian Yelich and Jonathan India are two of the players with prop bets available when the Milwaukee Brewers and the Cincinnati Reds meet at Great American Ball Park on Saturday (at 4:10 PM ET).
+Jonathan India and Christian Yelich are among the players with prop bets on the table when the Cincinnati Reds and the Milwaukee Brewers play at Great American Ball Park on Sunday (at 1:40 PM ET).

 Bet on this matchup or its props with DraftKings!